ahmedjk34/portfolio/README.md

-# Portfolio of a Full Stack Developer
+# My Portfolio as a Full-Stack Web Developer

 Hi there!
 I'm a dedicated full stack web developer specializing in **Next.js** with **TypeScript**, **SCSS** for styling, and **MongoDB** for databases.
 I also have experience with **Node.js** and **Express.js** in the past.